I keep six honest serving men;

 1. You get to the point quickly

 A news story starts with the conclusion.
-It begins with the climax, telling what happened before explaining how and why it happened.
+It begins with the climax, telling what happened, when and to whom, before explaining how and why it happened.

 The most important part of the story is told first.
 Details then follow in order of diminishing importance.
 This is why it is sometimes said that a news story is a story written backwards.